johsua25/johsua25/README.md

-## Hi there 👋
+## Hello there 👋
 # About me

 **johsua25/johsua25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-Computer Science
+- 🌱 I’m currently learning Computer Science and Mathematics
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-My life
-- 💬 Ask me about ... idk
-- 📫 How to reach me: ... my wa
+- 📫 How to reach me: johsuamaniagasi10@gmail.com
-- 😄 Pronouns: ... he/him
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: ... fav movie: Pulp Fiction
+- ⚡ Fun fact: my fav. movie is Pulp Fiction